Emmanuel-Melon/inspirers/README.md

 ## Backend Technologies

-For the backend stack, we use:

 - [REST APIs with Express.js](https://www.expressjs.com/): We use Express.js framework which is a back-end framework that runs on node.js to build fast scalable APi's.
 - [Node.js](https://www.nodejs.org/): We use Node.js as our runtime.
-- [MySQL](https://www.mysql.com/): We use MySQL as our database and store all the data used in the app in a MySQL database located on planetscale.
-- [PlanetScale](https://www.planetscale.com): **PlanetScale** is now the most scalable MySQL platform.
-And is what we use as the host of our MySQL database.
 - [Prisma](https://www.prisma.io/): We use prisma as our ORM.

 ## Requirements